If you want more practice after you've completed your homework, you can create your own practice sets on the Practice page of your account!

 Here, you can click on individual question types, entire families of questions, and even specify the difficulty level and other aspects of the questions in your practice set.

-The numbers at the top right of the page show -
+The numbers in the circle at right of the page show -

-- how many questions, games or passages have been completed so far,
+- how many questions, games or passages are available to study based on your selected filters

-- and how many have been selected depending on the filters you applied!
+- and how many have been selected for that set

 When you're ready, click Create, give your set a name, and click Begin to start!